angr/angr-doc/docs/pathgroups.md

 Pathgroups are supposed to replace `surveyors.Explorer`, being more clever and efficient.
 When launching path_group.Explore with a `find` argument, multiple paths will be launched and step until one of them finds one of the address we are looking for.
-Paths reaching the `avoid`ed addresses, if any, will be put into the `avoided` stash.
+Paths reaching the `avoided` addresses, if any, will be put into the `avoided` stash.
 If an active path reaches an interesting address, it will be stashed into the `found` stash, and the other ones will remain active.
 You can then explore the found path, or decide to discard it and continue with